hejny/webgpt/assets/ai/wallpaper/gallery/Pavol_Hejn_a_wallpaper_with_a_repeating_pattern_of_abstract_sha_8e0373f5-747a-4296-9de7-3c87492cfdfd-0_2.content.md

 ## Contact Us

-If you have any questions or feedback about our abstract shapes design, please don't hesitate to contact us at [email protected] We'd love to hear from you!
+If you have any questions or feedback about our abstract shapes design, please don't hesitate to contact us at me@pavolhejny.com We'd love to hear from you!

 <!--